soyoboyo/tim2/README.md

   * exporting reports with missing translations
   * exporting ready translations in format acceptable by Spring applications

-# 2. Functionality
+# 2. Functionalities
-For all users:
+For super-admin:
-* exporting reports with missing translations
+* in progress...

-For developers:
+For programmer:
-* adding, removing, editing projects
+* uploading CSV report with messages to be translated
-* adding, removing, editing messages to translate
+* adding, updating and archiving messages throught UI
+* browsing message and translations history
+* browsing summary of translation progress for all projects
+* invalidating translations (not implemented)

+For programmer-admin:
+* in progress...

+For translator:
+* export CSV report with messages that need translations
-* exporting properties files with ready translations
+* upload of CSV report with translations

-For translators:
-* adding, editing, removing, invalidating translations of messages
+* adding, updating and invalidating translations through UI
+* using substitute translations with single click
+* browsing message and translations history

+For translator-admin:
+* in progress...

+For external applications connected via continous integration endpoints:
+* get list of supported locales
+* get file with translated messages for given locale

-# 3. Web pages
+# 3. Demo application
+None are live at the moment.

 * Frontend
     * https://studentproject-tim-frontend.herokuapp.com
 * Backend